Sam Jeffs

 Re Cryptopia Ltd [2020] NZHC 728

-Junior counsel to Peter Watts QC representing 900,000 account holders in Commonwealth-leading decision establishing cryptocurrencies as property subject to trusts.
+Junior counsel to Peter Watts KC representing 900,000 account holders in Commonwealth-leading decision establishing cryptocurrencies as property subject to trusts.